Mature Masculine

 Passive Shadow: The Pushover

 Mercy becomes an excuse for avoiding accountability.
-You let harmful behavior continue because confrontation is uncomfortable.
+We let harmful behavior continue because confrontation is uncomfortable.

 Signs of the Pushover:

-• You enable ongoing harmful behavior in the name of compassion
+• We enable ongoing harmful behavior in the name of compassion

-• You sacrifice your own boundaries to appear merciful
+• We sacrifice our boundaries to appear merciful

-• You confuse mercy with letting people off the hook
+• We confuse mercy with letting people off the hook

 This is false mercy.
 It looks compassionate but enables harm.
-Without accountability, there is no real reconciliation.
+Without accountability, there is no reconciliation.

 Near Enemies: False Versions